Kairotic/mistakes/dyadic.md

 sheep = Unit (Sheep "white")
 ~~~~

-However we are not interested in the identity of `Unit`s here, so we
+However we are not interested in `Unit`s having a particular identity
-will use a definition which specifies a type parameter, but does not
+here, so we will use a definition which specifies a type parameter,
-require a value when a Unit is being instantiated:
+but does not require a value when a Unit is being instantiated:

 ~~~~{.haskell .colourtex}
 data Unit a = forall a.
 Unit